 More and more professionals want to live closer to urban centers to be closer to their jobs and other downtown amenities.
 2010 Census data showed that in 33 of the nations largest 51 cities, urban center population growth is outpacing suburban population growth.
 Being close to your job makes self-powered commuting much easier.

 And when you absolutely need a car?
-Zipcar is making it easier than ever to get a vehicle nearby, Enterprise will pick you up, and a number of websites focused on peer-to-peer local car sharing are popping up.
+Zipcar, Uber, and Lyft are making it easier than ever to get a vehicle nearby, Enterprise will pick you up, and a number of websites focused on peer-to-peer local car sharing exist

 Saving money to fuel your financial independence, on the other hand?
 That sounds pretty damn cool to me.